daniel8lopes/omnia3/docs/pages/omnia3/Tutorials/omnia3_advancedtutorial.md

     ![Modeler_Add_List_Dashboard](https://github.com/numbersbelieve/omnia3/raw/master/docs/tutorialPics/modelingTutorial/Modeler-Add-List-Dashboard.PNG)

+3. **Build** the model.

-3. Go to application and check the homepage dashboard.
+4. Go to the application and check the homepage dashboard.
+Data for the products you have created will be visible.